Desk Fatigue

 TL;DR: Home offices create micro-tensions from improvised setups—small physical stresses that individually seem insignificant but collectively drain energy by mid-afternoon.
 The solution isn't expensive furniture but strategic modifications and awareness of how your body compensates for workspace incompatibilities.

-Remote work saves commute time but home offices often drain energy through micro-tensions.
-Learn why makeshift workspaces exhaust you and how to fix it without expensive furniture.
+Remote work saves time, but poor home setups can drain energy.
+Learn how micro-tensions exhaust you and how to fix it without pricey furniture.